 Before starting your SSO configurations, please contact your Customer Success Manager (CSM) to enable SSO for your Community.
 If you plan to enable user provisioning from Azure Active Directory, refer to the following requirements:

-- Enable Divisions – To fully take advantage of the SCIM provisioning, you must enable Divisions for your Community.
-To Enable Divisions, ask your CSM or see Enable Divisions on the Dynamic Signal Support Site.
+- Enable Divisions – While not required, in order to take full advantage of SCIM provisioning, you should enable Divisions for your Community before connecting to Azure Active Directory.
+To enable Divisions, ask your CSM or see Enable Divisions on the Dynamic Signal Support Site.

 - Access to API Page – To access the API page, go to Admin > Advanced > API.
 If you do not have access to your Community’s API page in the Dynamic Signal app, please ask your CSM to provide you with permissions.